Development Assistant, Major Gifts

 - Demonstrated experience and comfort in communicating and connecting with external stakeholders and donors.

-- Experience with CRM moves management software an asset; Tessitura experience will be advantageous.
+- Experience with Customer Relationship Management (CRM), Moves Management software is an asset; Tessitura experience will be advantageous.

-- Superior administrative and technical skills with a focus on accuracy and attention to detail.
+- Demonstrated administrative and technical skills with a focus on accuracy and attention to detail.

 - Ability to handle information ethically, accurately and confidentially.